psi4/psi4/doc/sphinxman/source/build_planning.rst

     psi4 --test

   * From the library (|PSIfour| must be detectable as a Python module.
-See the setup note at :ref:`faq:runordinarymodule` if needed.)::
+See setup at :ref:`faq:psi4psiapipath` if needed.)::

     python -c "import psi4; psi4.test()"